eheimer/dirsize/README.md

 ## Notes

 - This utility has only been tested on Linux so far.
-- Symbolic links are ignored to avoid "too many levels of symbolic links" errors.
+- Symbolic links are ignored to speed up the execution.

 ## Dependencies